sapio-lang/sapio/docs/WASM_EVALUATORS.md

 ## Building and verifying the distributed programs

-`evaluators/` contains dependency-free Rust sources for CTV and the registered flexible-payment evaluator.
+`evaluators/` contains dependency-free Rust sources for CTV, the registered flexible-payment evaluator, TemplateHash and template authorization, plus the reusable typed [covenant fragment SDK](COVENANT_FRAGMENTS.md).
 Its pinned toolchain and build settings produce small `no_std` artifacts with names and debug sections stripped.
-Verify exact bytes with:
+Verify exact bytes for all four programs with:

 ```sh
 bash evaluators/build.sh --check